Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

       options:
         tag: "{{.Name}}"
   ```
-  * Uncomment the lines found in the new TICK stack services section of the `docker-compose.staging.yml` file for hosting of that monitoring service on the `Staging` ISLE Host server.
+  * Uncomment the lines found in the new TICK stack services section of the `docker-compose.production.yml` file for hosting of that monitoring service on the `Production` ISLE Host server.
+This will allow the TICK - Telegraf agent to report properly to either the TICK stack on your Staging server or a remote TICK server.
     * There are additional configurations to be made to files contained within `./config/tick` but you'll need to follow the [TICK Stack](../optional-components/tickstack.md) instructions prior to committing changes to your ISLE git repository.
-  * Uncomment the TICK stack data volumes as well at the bottom of the file.

 ---

-### Step 5: On Local Staging - If using Commercial SSLs
+### Step 5: On Local Production - If using Commercial SSLs

 If you are going to use Let's Encrypt instead, you can skip this step and move onto the next one.
 There will be additional steps further in this document, to help you configure it.